Occupational Health and Safety Code

 An employer and a blaster must ensure that the explosives at a work site

-(b) are removed from a magazine in quantities of not more than what is required to complete the blasting activities.
+(b) are removed from a magazine in quantities that do not exceed what is necessary to perform the blasting activity.

 477(2)